shapeshed/eth-tx-validation/README.md

 ]
 ```

-The signed block hashes may be recovered to verify that the public keys of the validators that signed the block.
+The signed block hashes may be recovered to verify the public keys of the validators that signed the block.

 ``` javascript
 const provider = ethers.getDefaultProvider('http://localhost:8545');